pulsar-edit/pulsar/packages/autocomplete-css/README.md

 # CSS Autocomplete package

-CSS property name and value autocompletions in Pulsar.
+CSS property name and value autocompletions in Lumine.
 Uses the [autocomplete-plus](https://github.com/pulsar-edit/autocomplete-plus) package.

 This is powered by the list of CSS property and values [here](https://github.com/adobe/brackets/blob/master/src/extensions/default/CSSCodeHints/CSSProperties.json).